prashantyadav05/ML-AlgoirithmsMaths/README.md

-# Machine Learning algorithms maths
+# Machine Learning algorithms "Mathematics"
 In this repository I have tried to implement the "Mathematics" behind the Machine Learning "Algorithms" & tried to code it from scratch.